Northcliffe in a Nutshell

 Northcliffe Forest Park

-Northcliffe Forest Park was created as a home for conservation and recreation by the hard work of local botanist George Gardner AO and Archie Jackson.
+Northcliffe Forest Park was created as a home for conservation and recreation by the hard work of local botanist George Gardner OAM (1912-2005) and Archie Jackson.
 Since that time it has been managed by the council in partnership with volunteers from Northcliffe.
 It provides the town with a beautiful cloak of green: High value Karri and Jarrah woodlands surrounding and permeating the townsite.

 Forest Park contains walk trails, and a short drive leading through spectacular stands of old growth Karri, Marri and Jarrah trees to the iconic Northcliffe attraction, the Hollow Butt Tree, and a number of picnic spots.